Poincar\'e Series of Divisors on Graphs and Chains of Loops: Introduction

+{\bf Future Work:} The current work initiates the study of Poincar\'e series of divisors on graphs and tropical curves.
+A natural next step is to investigate the rationality of Poincar\'e series associated to arbitrary tropical curves.
+Other interesting directions include their classification and investigating the information they carry about the underlying graph or tropical curve.
+A closely related direction is the study of moduli spaces of tropical curves (along with a finite collection of divisors) with a given Poincar\'e series.

 {\bf Acknowledgement:} We thank Steven Dale Cutkosky for several fruitful discussions on this topic and for his comments on an earlier draft.
+We thank Ye Luo for interesting discussions on this topic.
 A part of this work was carried out while we were visiting the International Centre for Theoretical Sciences (ICTS), Bangalore.
 We thank ICTS for its kind hospitality.